gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 ### Config

-By default, the client tools will have auto-updates enabled.
-I don't see compelling reason to allow users to disable auto updates for client tools.
-But if we want to allow this feature to be disabled, we can add support in the tsh configuration files by adding a DISABLE_AUTO_UPDATES flag.
+Automatic updates for client tools can be configured through tsh configuration.
+If `DISABLE_AUTO_UPDATE=true`, then auto updates for client tools will be disabled.
+If `DISABLE_UPDATE_PROMPT=true`, then the user will not be prompted to confirm the update.
+Both values will default to false.

 ## UX

 Ideally, we'd like this feature to be integrated seamlessly.
-Users of the Teleport client tools should not need to take any actions to enable auto updates for their client tools.
+Users of the Teleport client tools should not need to search for documentation and spend time figuring out how to enable auto updates for their cleint tools.

+After client tools auto updates is deployed and the first time the client tools are executed, the user will be asked two questions: 1) if they would like to update to the latest version (default yes) and 2) if they would like to enroll in auto updates for client tools (default yes).

+Users that would like to opt-in or opt-out of auto updates at a later time can edit their tsh configuration file and edit the `DISABLE_AUTO_UPDATE` value.

+If a user opts out of auto updates, the user will still be prompted with the first question every time an update is available, but not the second question.

-We should be transparent about the client tools updates.
+We should provide some observability into the download status.
 Whenever a new cloud-stable version is available for download, the progress of the update will be output to stdout. e.g. `New cloud-stable version of Teleport detected`, `Downloading latest version of tsh/tctl... `, `Updated tsh/tctl to version v13.2.3!`.

+To avoid breaking existing scripts, a `--skip-auto-update` flag will be included.
+If the flag is enabled, auto updates will be skipped and the prompts will also be skipped.

 ## Documentation

 There should be minimal documentation changes required for this feature.
 Users will not need to opt-in or take any actions to take advantage of this feature.

 The documentation should include a basic overview of how auto updates works for client tools.
-Documenation should also be available describing how to opt-out of auto updates.
+Documention should also be available describing how to use the configuration values `DISABLE_AUTO_UPDATE`, `DISABLE_UPDATE_PROMPT`, and the `--skip-auto-update` flag.

 ## Security Considerations